This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Sale of affordable and durable building materials such as fixtures and furnishings

-(See the Selling to the Public Sector section for more information about tenders, bidding procedures and approaches, and Commerce Service Accra support for business activity in the public sector.)
+(See the Selling to the Public Sector section for more information about tenders, bidding procedures and approaches.
+Commerce Service Ghana can provide support for business activity in the public sector.)

 Contact: U.S. Commercial Service Ghana Commercial Specialist PaaEkow Quansah at email@example.com or +233 (0) 30 274 1329 for more information on this sector.